alexkharlam/ygacs-quiz/README.md

 `PORT` - The port on which the server will run.
 If no port is specified, the application will default to using port 3000.

-`DB` - This variable should contain the connection string for MongoDB.
+`DB` - Project requires a database.
+This variable should contain the connection string for MongoDB.
 Instead of including the user and password directly in the string, use the format `<USER:PASSWORD>`.

 Example of `DB` variable:
 `mongodb+srv://<USER:PASSWORD>@cluster0.dsyfuih.mongodb.net/ygacs-quiz?retryWrites=true&w=majority`